saman-mb/SkyMobileDeveloperAcademy/README.md

 # Mobile Academy Training Project

-An educational project focusing on the development of a Sky cpontent browsing and streaming app for Android and iOS.
+An educational project focusing on the development of a Sky content browsing and streaming app for the Android & iOS mobile platforms.

 ## Overview